 Master of Arts in Catholic Theology

-The M.A. in Catholic Theology is a broad-based academic degree meant to introduce students to the study of theology as an academic discipline.
-This program is designed to prepare students for further work at the doctoral level or to enhance vocations including education, campus ministry, counseling, psychology, law, medicine, and social work.
+Fordham’s M.A. in Catholic Theology (MACT) is a broad-based academic degree meant to introduce you to the study of theology and religion at the graduate level.
+A program that can be pursued either part-time or full-time, the MACT is designed to prepare you for further graduate work or to enhance your theological knowledge for a variety of vocations including education, campus ministry, counseling, psychology, law, medicine, and social work.

-In addition to completing a broad-based core curriculum, students will concentrate in one of three fields of study:
+Our program provides both a foundational core curriculum, and the opportunity to concentrate in one of these fields of study:

 - Historical Theology